Blog

 • Or do AI and dynamic pricing just not fit together for B2B industrials companies?

-Starting from the back: AI and dynamic pricing do go together.
+The short answer: AI and dynamic pricing can work together.
 This has been proven in countless B2C markets from online retail, to taxis, to hotels, to airlines.
 But what is different for B2B industrials?

 However, this doesn’t mean that neither AI nor dynamic pricing can be applied in B2B industrials settings.
 Both have their distinct use.